jonathanulco/laurakalbag-dot-com/content/photos/4/index.md

     tab-four: "199,52%,67%" # hsl(199,52%,67%)
     tab-five: "197,62%,59%" # hsl(197,62%,59%)
     tab-six: "196,68%,51%" # hsl(196,68%,51%)
-primaryimagealt: "Woods lit with evening sunbeams, Oskar the huskamute in the distance looking back at me."
+imagealt: "Woods lit with evening sunbeams, Oskar the huskamute in the distance looking back at me."
 ---

 {{< figure figcaption="Like being in a painting" >}}